-In addition, the adoption of the ETF Rule removed the need to file for exemptive relief in order to issue ETFs, thereby creating fewer barriers to entry for competitors.
-We expect that additional companies, both new and traditional asset managers, will continue to enter the ETP space.
+In addition, the adoption of Rule 6c-11, or the ETF Rule, removed the need to file for exemptive relief in order to issue ETFs, thereby creating fewer barriers to entry for competitors.
+We continue to expect that additional companies, both new and traditional asset managers, will enter and expand in the ETP space.

-Also, the SEC has approved multiple proposals fornon-transparent active ETFs, which are products that are not required to disclose their holdings daily, as most ETFs currently are required to do.
-The launch of such products may allow traditional actively managed mutual fund sponsors to compete more effectively against ETFs.
+Also, non-transparent active ETFs have been launched.
+These products are not required to disclose their holdings daily, as most ETFs currently are required to do.
+Such products may allow traditional actively managed mutual fund sponsors to compete more effectively against ETFs.

 Several ETP sponsors with whom we directly compete continue to migrate toward offering low and no fee products targeting gains in market share.
 Price competition exists in not only commoditized product categories such as traditional, market capitalization weighted index exposures and commodities, but also in non-market capitalization weighted or factor-based exposures and commodities.
 Fee reductions by certain of our competitors has been a trend over the last few years and continues to persist and many of our competitors are well positioned to benefit from this trend.
 Certain larger competitors are able to offer products at lower price points or otherwise as loss leaders due to other revenue sources available within such competitor that are unavailable to us.
 Newer players have also been entering the ETP industry and frequently seek to differentiate by offering ETPs at a lower price point.
-Funds are being offered with fees of 20 basis points or less, which have attracted approximately 72% of the net flows globally during the last three years.
+Funds are being offered with fees of 20 basis points or less, which have attracted approximately 78% of the net flows globally during the last three years.
 Fee reduction by certain of our competitors has been a trend over the last few years and continues to persist and many of our competitors are well positioned to benefit from this trend.